Comparative risk-assessment of highly pathogenic avian influenza H5 viruses spread in French broiler and layer sectors

 This study used the WOAH risk assessment framework.
 After drawing up a scenario tree of virus transmission from one farm to another, data were collected through a literature review or through experts’ elicitation.
 Three questionnaires were developed according to the experts’ field of expertise: avian influenza, broiler and layer sectors.
 The experts’ estimates were combined using a beta distribution weighted by their confidence level.
 A Monte Carlo iteration process was used to combine the different probabilities of the scenario tree and to assess the transmission risk.

-Our results provide an insight on the role of each type of farms in the virus spread within the French broiler and layer production network and will be useful for the implementation of control measures such as movement restriction or vaccination.
+Our results provide an insight on the role of each type of farms in the virus spread within the French broiler and layer production sectors and will be useful for the implementation of control measures such as movement restriction or vaccination.

 Article activity feed